Gul Circle MRT station

-First announced in 2011 as Tuas MRT station, it was constructed as part of the Tuas West Extension (TWE).
+First announced in 2011 as Tuas, it was constructed as part of the Tuas West Extension (TWE).
 The station began operations on 18 June 2017.
 At the height of 33 m, the station is the tallest elevated station in Singapore.
-The station has a stacked island platform arrangement with provisions for an MRT extension to Tuas South.
+The station has a stacked island platform arrangement with provisions for an MRT extension to Tuas South, making it the first elevated station in Singapore to have such a configuration.

 History

 An extension to Tuas from Joo Koon station was first announced in January 2008 by transport minister Raymond Lim to improve public transport access to Tuas and the Jurong Industrial Estate.
-The station was eventually announced as Tuas station on 11 January 2011, to be constructed as part of the 7.5 km Tuas West Extension (TWE) of the East West line (EWL).
+The station was eventually announced as Tuas station on 11 January 2011, to be constructed as part of the 7.5 km Tuas West Extension (TWE) of the East–West Line (EWL).
 The extension consisted of four stations from Tuas Link to this station.

 Contract 1668 for the design and construction of Tuas Station was awarded to Shanghai Tunnel Engineering Co Ltd in November 2011.
 The S$190 million (US$ million) contract included the construction of 3.05 km of elevated MRT viaducts.
 Construction started at the end of 2011, with a scheduled completion date of 2016.
 The station was renamed to Gul Circle through a public poll on 13 April 2012.

 Initially expected to open in 2016, the TWE completion date was pushed to the second quarter of 2017 to allow more time for the testing of the new signalling system implemented for the extension.
 As announced by the Land Transport Authority (LTA) on 27 April 2017, the station began operations on 18 June that year.
 Prior to the station's opening, passengers were offered a preview of the station at an open house on 16 June.